SomaLogic/SomaLogic-Data/README.md

 include the following:
 * 163 clinical samples
 * 20 calibrators
 * 12 QC samples
 * 12 Buffer samples

+The third file, `example_data_v5.0_plasma.adat`, contains a SomaScan v5.0 study from the same set of human samples.
+RFU measurements have been altered protect PII in this file as well.
+There are 163 EDTA Plasma samples from four 96-well plate runs which include the following:
+* 163 clinical samples
+* 60 calibrators
+* 36 QC samples
+* 36 Buffer samples

 ## Data Processing

-The standard V4 data normalization procedure for EDTA-plasma samples was applied to this dataset.
+The standard data normalization procedure for EDTA-plasma samples was applied to all three (3) datasets.

 ## Sample and Analyte Annotations